JennyT3/Beacon/README.md

 How are health factors calculated?
 How does Blend’s liquidation mechanism work (Dutch auctions, partial fills)?
 What are backstop modules and how do they affect risk?

-## 🏁 Submission for Stellar + Blend Hackathon
-Category: Risk & Alert Systems
-Hackathon: Compose the Future on Stellar
-Goal: Make DeFi safer, smarter, and more accessible for Blend users.

 Made with ❤️ by team Beacon during the Blend x Stellar Hackathon